zeek/zeek-docs/doc/scripts/base/frameworks/sumstats/main.zeek.rst

    :returns: A string representation of the metric key.

+.. zeek:id:: SumStats::next_epoch

+   :Type: :zeek:type:`function` (ss_name: :zeek:type:`string`) : :zeek:type:`bool`

+   Manually end the current epoch for a sumstat.
+Calling this function will cause the end of the epoch processing of sumstats to start.
+Note that the epoch will not end immediately - especially in a cluster settings, a number of messages need to be exchanged between the cluster nodes.

+   Note that this function only can be called if the sumstat was created with an epoch time of zero (manual epochs).

+   In a cluster, this function must be called on the manager; it will not have any effect when called on workers.

+   :ss_name: SumStat name.

+   :returns: true on success, false on failure.
+Failures can be: sumstat not found,
+            or sumstat not created for manual epochs.

 .. zeek:id:: SumStats::observe

    :Type: :zeek:type:`function` (id: :zeek:type:`string`, orig_key: :zeek:type:`SumStats::Key`, obs: :zeek:type:`SumStats::Observation`) : :zeek:type:`void`